alaminislam3/JS-Problem-solve/README.md

-here is some besic problem proving in JS .
+here is some besic problem solving in JS .
 It helps me to understand about besic logic .

+New : I include some hackker rank problem solve here ..